StormCh/homeassistant/blueprints/heating_control_for_btt.md

 ## Version 0.15.0

-* current todo: change from date "from" "to" to month selector
+* change from date "from" "to" to month selector

 ## Version 0.14.0